 20. This seems like one law for the rich and powerful nations (the US and UK are two of the five permanent members of the UN Security Council) and another law for other countries.
 This is a continuing travesty of international justice – and a massive one.
 Much of the mainstream press and media in the 'Iraq Coalition' countries have, since well before the start of the Iraq war, been providing a propaganda service to support their governments throughout this illegal war.

-21. In the modern era most of the world’s mainstream press and media corporations are failing their publics (us) continually.
+21. In the modern era most of the world’s mainstream press and media corporations are failing their publics (all of us) continually.
 In many countries the press and media are not independent enough of increasingly undemocratic governments or of corrupt and unaccountable corporations (by whom almost all are funded – directly or through advertising).

 23. So, trust in the mainstream press and media has evaporated over recent decades because they cannot be trusted to expose government or corporate wrong-doings.
 Indeed, the situation is worse than that.
-Much of the press and media are themselves heavily engaged in deception and distortion, in fostering hate not hope - as in the next example.
+In many countries powerful political interests work hand-in-hand with sections of the press, media and social media to spread conspiracy theories, false information, lies, misinformation and disinformation constantly.
+Trump and the US press, media and social media are prime examples of this toxic mix at work.
+So, much of the press, media and social media are themselves heavily engaged in deception and distortion, in fostering hate not hope - as in the next example.

 Example 3 – UN Asks Government to Tackle ‘Anti-foreigner Abuse’ in the Press (UK, 2015)